5kuuk/FCSC2023-Writeups/keskidi.md

 By looking into gdb, I found that tmp_fd is reliably equals to 4, and saw that `SEEK_CUR = 2` by compiling then running an appropriate C code that prints it.

 The `inotify` API is exactly what we are looking for to peek on writes on a file.
-It is a familiy of syscalls which allow for monitoring of the filesystem.
+It is a family of syscalls which allow for monitoring of the filesystem.

-Calling `inotify_init()` will return a special file descriptor, say `ifd`, that will is blocking on read (stops execution) until an event happens.
+Calling `inotify_init()` will return a special file descriptor, say `ifd`, that is blocking on `read` (stops execution) until an event happens.

 Then, calling `inotify_add_watch(ifd,'proc/self/fd/4'),IN_MODIFY)` will make it so that modification events (IN_MODIFY) on the temporary file (accessible via `'proc/self/fd/4'` filename) will be registered in ifd